alxtsg/Remote/README.md

 A simple web client for [aria2](http://aria2.sourceforge.net/).

-Remote is not built with any fancy framework or libraries.
+Remote is not built with any fancy framework or library.
 Remote is built with basic HTML5 features and simple CSS rules, for example:

 * [HTMLTemplateElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLTemplateElement)